rudrakadel/HoneyPie/readme.md

 ```

 ### **Connect to the Honeypot** (for testing)
-In another terminal, try connecting using SSH:
+In another terminal on Ubuntu OR any other Linux distro, try connecting using SSH:
 ```sh
 ssh -p 2222 admin@127.0.0.1
 ```